ToastmastersLee/Docs/NDP100/QuickGuide/NDP100v3 Quick Guide.md

    <img src="../UserManual/img/Slide-Cover-Key.png" style="zoom: 97%;" />

-2. Use the **up / down** buttons on the tabletop, to elevate the Networked Digital Podium's display to the desired angle.
+2. Use the **Up / Down** buttons on the tabletop, to elevate the Networked Digital Podium's display to the desired angle.

    <img src="../UserManual/img/note.png"  /> **Note**: